-AGRICULTURAL PROGRAMS

-OFFICE OF THE SECRETARY
+AGRICULTURAL PROORAMS OFFICE OF THE SECRETARY

-For an additional amount for the "Office of the Secretary", \$9,500,000,000, to remain available until expended, to provent, prepare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers impacted by coronavirus, including producers food systems, including farmers markets, restaurants, and schools, and livestock producers.
-Including dairy producers: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.
+For an additional amount for the "Office of Secretary", \$9,500,000,000, to remain tho available until expended, to provent, prepare for, and respond to coronavirus by providing support for agricultural producors impacted by coronavirus, including producors of specialty crops, producers that supply local food systems, including farmers markets, res-taurants, and schools, and livestock proproducers. including dairy producers: Provided.
+That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(1) of the Balanced Budget and Emergency Deficit Control Act of 1985.